Krillian111/upgraded-palm-tree/README.md

 - Authentication/Authorization
 - Fully functioning create/update/delete
-  - There is only a very simplified post request for manual testing and e2e tests
+  - There is only a very simplified POST request for manual testing and e2e tests

-## TODO

-- GET /services/{service_id}/versions/{version_id}
-  - return full data model of version
+I also did not implement a dedicated endpoint for `GET /services/:service_id/versions/:version_id` as the `GET /services/:service_id` already includes an option via parameter `expandVersions` to fetch the version details.
+I hope that is still adequate as I think the current code should still give you a decent insight into how I work and this endpoint would be very similar to the `GET /services/:service_id`.

 ## API design consideration